apache/kylin/website/_docs/install/Kylin_kubernetes.md

 $ kubectl get pod kylin-job-0  -n kylin-example -o yaml
 ```

-- If you don't have a Elasticsearch cluster or not interested in log collection, please remove filebeat container in both kylin-query-stateful.yaml and kylin-job-stateful.yaml.
+- If you don't have an Elasticsearch cluster or not interested in log collection, please remove filebeat container in both kylin-query-stateful.yaml and kylin-job-stateful.yaml.

-- If you want to check detail or want to have a discussion, please read or comment on [KYLIN-4447 Kylin on kubernetes in production env](https://issues.apache.org/jira/browse/KYLIN-4447) .
+- If you want to check the details or want to have a discussion, please read or comment on [KYLIN-4447 Kylin on kubernetes in production env](https://issues.apache.org/jira/browse/KYLIN-4447) .

-- Find provided docker image at: DockerHub: : [apachekylin/kylin-client](https://hub.docker.com/r/apachekylin/kylin-client)
+- Find the provided docker image at: DockerHub: : [apachekylin/kylin-client](https://hub.docker.com/r/apachekylin/kylin-client)